Graphixa/FontGet/docs/STYLE_GUIDE.md

 ## Adaptive Colors

-Several styles use `lipgloss.AdaptiveColor` for better terminal compatibility:
+~~Several styles use `lipgloss.AdaptiveColor` for better terminal compatibility:~~ Not properly supported so don't use

 - **ContentText** - Adapts to light/dark terminals
 - **FormInput** - Adapts to light/dark terminals